 Passing the initial exam is only one hurdle: You will need to renew your PMP certification every three years.
 Currently, that process requires you to complete 60 credits of continuing education.

-If you don’t fulfill this requirement, your credentials could be suspended for one year.
+If you don’t fulfill this requirement, your credentials could be suspended for a year.
 If you lapse again in that year, your certification will be canceled.

 Inform your employer